MJanbandhu/MJanbandhu/README.md

-- 👋 Hi, I’m @MJanbandhu
+Hi, I’m @MJanband
-- 👀 I’m interested in Data Science Project
+I’m interested in Data Science Project
-- 🌱 I’m currently learning AI, ML and DL
+I’m currently learning AI, ML and DL
-- 💞️ I’m looking to collaborate on ML Project
+I’m looking to collaborate on ML Project
-- 📫 How to reach me (https://www.linkedin.com/in/mohitjanbandhu)
+How to reach me (https://www.linkedin.com/in/mohitjanbandhu)

 <!---
 MJanbandhu/MJanbandhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.